-In the early stages, we constructed our distributed messaging middleware on the basis of ActiveMQ 5.x(less than 5.3).
-Our international business uses it for async communication, search, social network activity stream, data pipeline, even in our trade order process.
-As our trade business throughput rises more and more inconceivably, pressure originating from our messaging cluster also become more and more obvious.
+At early stages, we constructed our distributed messaging middleware based on ActiveMQ 5.x(prior to 5.3).
+Our multinational business uses it for asynchronous communication, search, social network activity stream, data pipeline, even in its trade processes.
+As our trade business throughput rises, pressure originating from our messaging cluster also becomes urgent.

 Why RocketMQ ?

-Based on our observations and research, with more and more queues and virtual topics in use, ActiveMQ IO module becomes a bottleneck.
-In some cases, slower consumers can slow down the producers.
-We tried our best efforts to handle this problems through throttling, circuit breaker or degradation, but it cannot scale out gracefully.
+Based on our research, with increased queues and virtual topics in use, ActiveMQ IO module reaches a bottleneck.
+We tried our best to solve this problem through throttling, circuit breaker or degradation, but it did not work well.
 So we begin to focus on the popular messaging solution Kafka at that time.
-Unfortunately, Kafka can not meet our requirements such as low latency and high reliability, see here for details.
+Unfortunately, Kafka can not meet our requirements especially in terms of low latency and high reliability, see here for details.

 RocketMQ vs. ActiveMQ vs. Kafka